-No. A deferred amount would not prevent you from selling your home.
-However, the deferred amount will be associated to your loan in an ancillary account and would come due as a part of the sale.
+Loan deferment is when your lender defers payments to the loan maturity date or until you refinance your loan or sell the home.
 The missed payments are still a part of the overall amount owed, but not part of the principal balance.
 Hence, the deferred amount will not gain interest.

-The deferred amount must be paid by the existing maturity date, when the property is sold, or anytime the loan is paid in full.
+The deferred amount must be paid by the existing loan maturity date, when the property is sold, or anytime the loan is paid in full.
 But a deferment does not extend the maturity date of your loan.

-If you are unable to resume regular monthly mortgage payments, you have options to better protect your credit rating now and still qualify for a new home loan later.
+If you are unable to resume regular monthly mortgage payments, you have options to better protect your credit rating and still qualify for a new home loan later.
 These basic options to avoid foreclosure are:

-If you are in danger of becoming homeless during the COVID-19 national emergency, please reach out to https://www.va.gov/HOMELESS/NationalCallCenter.asp, or call (877) 424-3838, to receive immediate assistance from VA.
+If you are in danger of becoming homeless, please reach out to https://www.va.gov/HOMELESS/NationalCallCenter.asp, or call (877) 424-3838, to receive immediate assistance from VA.